kunukn/react-collapse/README.md

 #### `elementType`: PropType.string

-You can specify the element type for the collapse component.
+You can specify the HTML element type for the collapse component.
 By default the element type is a div element.

 ```js
 <Collapse elementType="article">